MycroftAI/documentation/_pages/skills-review-template.md

 > ```

 - [ ] **Settings**
-If Skill includes a `settingsmeta.json` file - are the settings well laid out?
+If Skill includes a `settingsmeta` file - are the settings well laid out?
 Does the placeholder text make sense?
 This can also be checked on [home.mycroft.ai/#/skill](https://home.mycroft.ai/#/skill)

 >